Ben & Bella Trails

 Artists & Associates

-Embark on a magical journey with Julia Jarman’s much-loved Ben & Bella book series through a series of specially designed literary trails created for young children aged 3 to 7 and their families.
+Embark on a magical journey with Julia Jarman’s much-loved Ben & Bella book series through a series of specially designed trails created for young children aged 3 to 7 and their families.
 Commissioned by Bedford Borough Council as part of Bedford’s Year of Reading 2025, this exciting project encourages little readers and their grown-ups to step beyond the pages of the books and discover stories in the great outdoors.
 The trails invite families to explore local parks, green spaces, and community areas where familiar Ben & Bella characters are cleverly hidden, waiting to be spotted along the way.

 Each trail comes with a beautifully illustrated Spotter’s Guide, designed to engage children’s imaginations and help them follow simple clues to find their favourite characters and moments from titles like Big Blue Train and Big Red Bath.
 This interactive adventure combines the joy of reading with outdoor exploration, promoting a love of books, nature, and shared family experiences.